 If Your Blueberries are Struggling…

-We found a bird horribly entangled in the mesh.
+But the next year we found a bird horribly entangled in the protective mesh.
 We were able to finally free it… thankful to have found it soon enough, else it surely would’ve died there.
 So we removed the mesh.
-Frankly, we’d rather miss our blueberries than cause a bird to die.
-Lesson learned now we’ll implement some better solutions next.1)
+We love the birds and animals, so frankly, we’d rather miss our blueberries than cause a bird to die.
+Lesson learned now we implement some better solutions next.

 But back to the year our blueberries were struggling.
 Our newer plantings near the cabin, were doing OK, but they too were off from the previous year.
 We’d followed all instructions by not planting too deep, using back fill laced with lovely leaf compost and peat moss and covered with a generous layer of weed blocking fabric and pine needles.
 We kept everything well watered-but not too wet.